Cabuyao: Transportation

-Cabuyao is serviced by South Luzon Expressway (SLEX).
+Cabuyao is serviced by the South Luzon Expressway (SLEX).
 Cabuyao Exit is located in the city, while the Eton City (Malitlit) Exit is located near its boundary with Santa Rosa.
-The city is also accessible through Silangan Exit in Calamba, which provides access to Carmelray Industrial up to Nuvali Circle.
+The city is also accessible through the Silangan Exit in Calamba, which provides access to Carmelray Industrial up to Nuvali Circle.

 A four-lane national highway from Alabang, Muntinlupa up to Calamba, Laguna passes through the city.
-Another road, Canlubang golf road, acts as the access/shortcut route for people going up to People's park in the sky and to Tagaytay from Nuvali and Silangan Exit.
+Another road, Canlubang golf road, acts as the access/shortcut route for people going up to the People's park in the sky and to Tagaytay from Nuvali and Silangan Exit.

-Public transportation within the city, like in most of the urban areas in the Philippines, is facilitated mostly using inexpensive jeepneys.
+Public transportation within the city, like in most of the urban areas in the Philippines, is facilitated mostly by inexpensive jeepneys.
 Tricycles are also used for short distances.
 The city is served by two railway stations: Cabuyao and Mamatid.

 Culture

 Cabuyao Day

-Since Cabuyao was founded by Miguel López de Legazpi on January 16, 1571, the City Government celebrates "Cabuyao Day" every 16 January.
+Since Cabuyao was founded by Miguel López de Legazpi on January 16, 1571, the city government celebrates "Cabuyao Day" every 16 January.
 It consists of a week-long celebration starting from a Parade of Floats of each barangay, in which the decorations of each float feature and showcase the way of living of the community of each barangay of Cabuyao.
 A Street Dancing Competition follows at the City Proper, in which all College and High Schools compete for the said competition.
-The celebration also includes different amateur shows like orchestra, music band and celebrity shows at the City Plaza.
+The celebration also includes different amateur shows such as orchestra, band music and celebrity shows at the City Plaza.
 The highlight of the whole celebration is the official beauty pageant of the city, the "Mutya ng Cabuyao" and "Lakan ng Cabuyao" pageants.

 Santo Niño de Cabuyao Festival

 Cabuyao celebrates the feast of the Child Jesus or Santo Niño in the Philippines every third Sunday of January.
-It starts from a Mass at the Cabuyao Church followed by a festival in which all Cabuyeños call it as "Santo Niño de Cabuyao Festival".
+It starts from a Mass at the Cabuyao Church followed by a festival which all Cabuyeños call "Santo Niño de Cabuyao Festival".
 It is a parade of all Santos Niños along the City Proper.
-The festivities and tradition was started in 1981 by Alimagno family (then Judge Constancio Sr. and wife Mely) as a gesture of thanksgiving as their son Kennedy survived a near fatal accident in 1979.
+The festivities and tradition were started in 1981 by the Alimagno family (then Judge Constancio Sr. and wife Mely) as a gesture of thanksgiving as their son Kennedy survived a near fatal accident in 1979.

 Batingaw Festival

 The Batingaw Festival is an event commemorating the legendary Kampanang Ginto, for which Cabuyao is known.
 The celebration always starts with the simultaneous ringing of church bells, which Cabuyeños believe brings a good agricultural harvest.
-The highlights of the five-day festival include the parade of the Kampanang Ginto, colorful street dancing, singing contest, trade fair exhibits, Mutya and Lakan ng Cabuyao and fireworks.
+The highlights of the five-day festival include the parade of the Kampanang Ginto, colorful street dancing, a singing contest, trade fair exhibits, Mutya and Lakan ng Cabuyao as well as fireworks.